siskac/discordant/README.md

 ### 1. Introduction

-"Discordant" is an R package that identifies pairs of features that correlate differently between phenotypic groups, with application to -omics datasets.
+`Discordant` is an R package that identifies pairs of features that correlate differently between phenotypic groups, with application to -omics datasets.
 Discordant uses a mixture model that “bins” molecular feature pairs based on their type of coexpression.
-More information on the algorithm can be found in Siska, et. al (submitted).
-The final output are posterior probabilities of differential correlation.
+More information on the algorithm can be found in Siska, et. al. The final output are posterior probabilities of differential correlation.
 This package can be used to determine differential correlation within one –omics dataset or between two –omics datasets (provided that both –omics datasets were taken from the same samples).
 Also, the type of data can be any type of –omics, such as metabolomics, transcriptomic, proteomics, etc. as long as the data are continuous (numerical) rather than discrete (categorical, count).

 The functions in the "Discordant package" provide a simple pipeline for intermediate R users to determine differentially correlated pairs.
 The final output is a table of molecular feature pairs and their respective posterior probabilities.
 Functions have been written to allow flexibility for users in how they interpret results, which will be discussed further.
 Currently, the package only supports the comparison between two phenotypic groups (e.g., disease vs control, mutant vs wildtype).